lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
 The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
 If the length is variable, the type defines the process to compute the length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.

 * Field Position (FP): most often, a field only occurs once in a packet header.
 Some fields may occur multiple times in a header.
 FP indicates which occurrence  this Field Description applies to.
-The default value is 1 (first occurence).
+The default value is 1 (first occurrence).

 * A Direction Indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible: